 Parent Advocate Program

-Through the work of our Parent Advocate, staff and devoted volunteers, CURE offers families a wide range of emotional support and care by:
+Through the work of our Parent Advocates, staff and devoted volunteers, CURE offers families a wide range of emotional support and care by:

 • Helping families understand their child’s diagnosis and acting as their liaison to medical and psychosocial staff.

 • Providing comfort and support through visits with patients and families who are hospitalized or at the Outpatient Clinic / Treatment Center.

 • Supplying a CURE Tote Bag filled with comfort items for newly diagnosed patients and their families.